-By: Dr. Michael Weinberg
+By: Dr. Benjamin Adam Weinberg

 The human body is composed of trillions of cells, and there are a trillion to a trillion-and-a-half bacterial cells composing our gut microbiome.
 Of these bacteria, some are good and help us digest foods.
 Others can behave badly and are associated with diseases such as autoimmune disease and cancer.